$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 Both Germany and the Netherlands are high-salary markets for tech talent.
 The comparison is specific to net income after tax.

-The 30% ruling can mean a EUR 10,000–15,000 difference in annual net income compared to an identical gross salary without the ruling.
-This consistently puts Dutch net take-home above German net take-home for Turkish professionals who qualify — even before accounting for the EUR 85 Turkish fee advantage and faster labor market freedom.
+The 30% ruling can increase net income by roughly 10%–15% compared to an identical gross salary without the ruling, depending on circumstances.
+This can put Dutch net take-home above German net take-home for Turkish professionals who qualify — even before accounting for the EUR 85 Turkish fee advantage and faster labor market freedom.

 Language: The One Area Where Germany Sometimes Wins